dig-team/vagueness_project/README.md

 The `analysis.py` script can be executed to compute the stats corresponding to our annotations.

-## To cite this work
+## To go further

+To learn more about our work, read (and cite) our paper:

-<blockquote>Pierre-Henri Paris, Syrine El Aoud and Fabian M. Suchanek. <span style="font-style: italic;">The Vagueness of Vagueness in Noun Phrases</span>.
-In AKBC 2021.</blockquote>
+[Pierre-Henri Paris](https://phparis.net), Syrine El Aoud, and [Fabian M. Suchanek](https://suchanek.name) : “[The Vagueness of Vagueness in Noun Phrases](https://suchanek.name/work/publications/akbc-2021-vagueness.pdf)”, AKBC 2021

 ## Acknowledgments